 Any advice for women who might feel that broadband isn’t for them because of their gender?

 Regardless of gender, age, or experience, don’t be afraid to take a chance on yourself and step outside of your comfort zone.
 This is a very rewarding field.
 Yes, at the end of the day we are putting fiber in the ground, but our job is so much more than that.
 We are connecting communities and families, providing access for students to learn, and helping businesses advance their markets.

-Learn more about Danella’s revitalized engineering division here.
+Learn more about Danella’s revitalized design services division here.